Ramon Llull: Death

+Veneration

+Venerated as a saintly figure, Llull was officially considered for canonization after his death.
+He was beatified on 11 September 1847 by Pope Pius IX.

 Works

-Llull’s Art
+Llull's Art

-Llull’s Art (in Latin Ars) is at the center of his thought and undergirds his entire corpus.
+Llull's Art (in Latin Ars) is at the center of his thought and undergirds his entire corpus.
 It is a system of universal logic based on a set of general principles activated in a combinatorial process.
 It can be used to prove statements about God and Creation (e.g., God is a Trinity).
 Often the Art formulates these statements as questions and answers (e.g., Q: Is there a Trinity in God?
 A: Yes.).
 It works cumulatively through an iterative process; statements about God's nature must be proved for each of His essential attributes in order to prove the statement true for God (i.e., Goodness is threefold, Greatness is threefold, Eternity is threefold, Power is threefold, etc.).

 What sets Llull's system apart is its unusual use of letters and diagrams, giving it an algebraic or algorithmic character.
 He developed the Art over the course of many decades, writing new books to explain each new version.
 The Art's trajectory can be divided into two main phases, although each phase contains numerous variations.
 The first is sometimes called the Quaternary Phase (1274 - 1290) and the second the Ternary Phase (1290 - 1308).
+This terminology was coined by Anthony Bonner.

 Quaternary Phase

 The two main works of the Quaternary Phase are the Ars compendiosa inveniendi veritatem (ca. 1274) and the Ars demonstrativa (ca. 1283).
 The Ars demonstrativa has twelve main figures.
 A set of sixteen principles, or 'dignities' (divine attributes) comprise the general foundation for the system's operation.
-These are contained in the first figure (Figure A) and assigned letters (B through R).
-The rest of the figures enable the user to take these principles and elaborate to demonstrate the truth of statements.
-Figure T is important because it contains "relational principles"(i.e. minority, majority, equality), also assigned letters.
-The Art then lists combinations of letters as a sort of visual aid for the process of working through every possible combination of principles.
-Figure S displays the Augustinian powers of the soul (will, intellect, and memory) and their acts (willing, understanding, remembering).
-Figure S was eliminated from the Art after 1290.
-Even in subsequent versions of the Art Llull maintained that the powers of the soul needed to be in alignment for a proper operation of the Art.
-This differentiates Llull's system from Aristotelian logic.
-Because classical logic did not take the powers of the soul into account it was ill-equipped to handle theological issues, in Llull's view.
+These principles are displayed in the first figure (Figure A) and assigned letters (B through R).
+The rest of the figures enable the user to combine these principles to demonstrate the truth of statements.
+Figure T, for instance, contains "relative principles" (i.e.: minority, majority, equality, etc.), also assigned letters.
+Figure S displays the Augustinian powers of the soul (will, intellect, and memory) and their acts (willing, understanding, and remembering).